On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Dynamic Priorities

 \section{Dynamic Priorities}

-We start with the most powerful but most complex mechanism, dynamic priorities, where priorities are derived from general service curves assigned to flows as a function of their profile (deadline and traffic envelope).
-We then solve \textbf{OPT} to characterize the service curves that achieve the lowest bandwidth while meeting all deadlines.
+We start with the most powerful but most complex scheduler, dynamic priorities, with priorities derived from service curves assigned to flows as a function of their profile (deadline and traffic envelope).
+We first solve \textbf{OPT\_DP} by characterizing the service curves that achieve the lowest bandwidth while meeting all deadlines in the absence of any reprofiling.

-Towards deriving this result, we first specify a service-curve assignment $\Gamma_{sc}$ that satisfies all deadlines, identify the minimum link bandwidth $R^*$ required to realize $\Gamma_{sc}$, and show that any scheduler requires at least $R^*$.
-We then show that an earliest deadline first (EDF) scheduler realizes $\Gamma_{sc}$ and, therefore, meets all the flow deadlines under $R^*$.
+To derive the result, we first specify a service-curve assignment $\Gamma_{sc}$ that satisfies all deadlines, identify the minimum link bandwidth $R^*$ required to realize $\Gamma_{sc}$, and show that any scheduler requires at least $R^*$.
+We then show that an earliest deadline first scheduler realizes $\Gamma_{sc}$ and, therefore, meets all the flow deadlines under $R^*$. e note that this then implies that reprofiling is of no benefit when an edf scheduler is available.